Factbox - Main nominations for BRIT music awards

-The BRIT Awards, Britain's top pop honours, are held at London's O2 Arena on Wednesday.
+Nominations for the BRIT Awards, Britain's top pop music honours, were announced on Thursday.

 Following is a list of the main categories: